| || |

 Each District is a separate political entity with its own revenues, expenses and board of directors.
 The boards of directors are, in most cases, comprised of the mayors of each city in the District and the chair of the county Board of Supervisors (if any unincorporated county area falls within a District's boundaries).

-The Sanitation Districts were established not by political boundaries, but by watershed areas in order to take advantage of gravity in transporting wastewater.
+The Sanitation Districts were established not by political boundaries, but by watershed areas to take advantage of gravity in transporting wastewater.
 Consequently, a city may lie in more than one Sanitation District.

 Click here to go to the Sanitation Districtsâ€™ website.